InternityFoundation/AWSIOT-Meetup/README.md

-# AWSIOT-DynamoDbAPI
+# AWSIOT-Meetup
-API for reading data from dynamo db
+Contains all code for intial temperature data with AWS IoT